Adding to a Stacked Resume

 “She convinced me that there was someone there who understood where I was and where I’d come from,” Trump says.
 “It looked like the right fit.”

 Given Trump’s lofty professional stature, one might think he would make an odd match for an EdD program.
 Why gild the lily by adding an advanced degree—one that requires the completion of 54 credits and takes three, sometimes four years to finish—to a career that is already exceptional?

 And yet, Trump is exactly the type of candidate the School of Education tries to draw in.

-“Ken fits the profile,” says Stephen Pape, a professor of education and the director of the Hopkins online EdD program.
+“Ken fits the profile,” says Stephen Pape, a professor of education and former director of the Hopkins online EdD program.
 “We look for the seasoned professional who can articulate and substantiate a problem.
 Our admission criteria is clear in seeking out people who understand their particular issue and have dealt with it in their work.”

 The online program, started five years ago, gives established professionals from all over the world the chance to examine an important issue in education in the context of their practice.
 And by casting the intellectual net just as widely, the Hopkins EdD reaches people who want to explore a kaleidoscopic range of issues.
 Doing so makes the program stronger, says Pape, and creates synergy.

 Candidates like Trump are especially valuable because they can offer ideas to other students—ones they can consider using as they continue their work in the field.
 “People reach out to Ken for his expertise,” Pape adds.
 “Like a lot of our candidates, he hasn’t taken a typical pathway to get here and has learned new things because of it.
 There are school principals and others who really want to tap his knowledge.”